kakatcy/pro-mern-book/README.md

 # Chapter notes
+## Chapter 14: Authentication
+**Summary**
+In this chapter,

+**Chapter 14 notes:**
+1. Sign-In UI
+     - added a Sign-In modal which has showModal and hideModal to control the visible state of the modal.
+2. Google Sign-In
+     - replaced the Sign-In button with a button to sign in using Google.

 ## Chapter 13: Advanced Features
 **Summary**
 In this chapter, I learned and used more advanced features that make the IssueTracker application more useable.
 Firstly, I used higher order component to reuse code.
 I also learned more operations about MongoDB like automatically add issues into database, get summarized information and so on.
 In addition, I added a pagination which is necessary for big datasets and implemented an undo delete function.
 Lastly, I added a search bar where users can search issue by inputing key words.